Do You Qualify for Workers’ Compensation if Injured at Home While Working Remotely?

 Contact a Trenton Workers Compensation Lawyer to Discuss Your Claim for Injuries Working from Home in New Jersey

 Working from home can prove to be an extremely confusing and tricky space for a workers’ compensation claim to be created.
 Establishing that your injury was work-related and that it happened while you were working for your employer is a very hard thing to do, especially when you are working remotely from the comfort of your home.
 You need an attorney that is well-versed in all of the rules and regulations of New Jersey workers’ compensation law in order to know if you have valid grounds for a claim and to be justly compensated.
-If you have a workers’ compensation case and a suspected case of this kind based on employment-related injuries in New Jersey, contact Kamensky, Cohen, and Riechelson today.
+If you have a workers’ compensation case and a suspected case of this kind based on employment-related injuries in New Jersey, contact Cohen & Riechelson today.

 Our attorneys are available to assist you in a free case review and to discuss your options.
 With local offices in Trenton, we have spent over 5 decades helping clients to claim compensation for the workplace or job-related injuries in Woodbridge, Pennington, Hamilton, Ewing, Princeton, Lawrence, Lambertville, and throughout Mercer County, Burlington County, and Middlesex County.
 Call (609) 528-2596 for a free, confidential consultation.